Doubts about Climate Change

 The albedo effect (from Lat.
 Albus “white”) describes the reflection of solar radiation by the earth.
 This is due to atmospheric reflection (e.g. clouds) and reflection of the polar and glacial ice masses.
 Without this reflection, the earth would heat up.
 Therefore, the melting off of the polar and glacier masses leads to a feedback effect.
 Once global warming has reached a level at which the ice masses have largely melted off (tipping point), an automatism sets in, through which the earth heats up even further (even if greenhouse emissions are completely stopped).
 See Wikipedia article about Albdeo and Albedo feedback.

 The Keeling curve is a graphical representation of the concentration of the greenhouse gas carbon dioxide (CO2) in the Earth’s atmosphere since 1958.
 Charles Keeling was one of the first scientists to use CO2 measurements with the help of airplanes, weather balloons and ships to notice that the concentration this greenhouse gas is rising steadily.
-More details in Wikipedia and there link to professional articles.
+More details in Wikipedia and articles referenced int this link.

 - Cook et al. 2013.
 Quantifying the consensus on anthropogenic global warming in the scientific literature.
 Environmental Research Letters 8: 024024.
 Online